seb86/MailPoet-WooCommerce-Add-on/readme.txt

 > [WooCommerce v3.0.0 or higher](https://wordpress.org/plugins/woocommerce/)<br />
 > [WordPress v4.7 or higher](https://wordpress.org/download/)

-This integration connects your WooCommerce store with MailPoet 2 so your customers can subscribe to your newsletter/s as they checkout with their purchase.
+This integration connects your WooCommerce store with MailPoet 2 so your customers can subscribe to your newsletters as they checkout with their purchase.

 = Features =